 When you think of ritual behaviour what comes to mind?
 Maybe it is the ancient chants and symbolic behaviour of priests or other religious figures or maybe the quaint traditions of people in some idyllic holiday location.
 Chances are you did not think of how you make tea or coffee, or how you may make your instant noodles (or similar quick comfort food), let alone the way you would serve biscuits at the Monday morning work in progress meeting.
 You may think of them as just a habit and ‘just the way it is done’ and of no real consequence.
-While rituals can become a habit and how consumers do things have a very real value to both the consumers and marketers.
+While consumer rituals can become a habit and how consumers do things have a very real value to both the consumers and marketers.
 Unlike a habit, rituals have meaning.

 Why are Rituals Important to Consumers and Marketers?